Integer-Forcing Linear Receivers: Oblivious Interference Mitigation

 \subsection{MIMO Channel with Interference}

-We have studied the performance of the integer-forcing linear receiver under the standard MIMO channel and found that it achieves outage rates close those of the joint ML decoder as well as the same DMT.
-In this section, we show that integer-forcing architectures are also successful at dealing with a different kind of channel disturbance, namely interference.
-We assume that the interfering signal is low-dimensional (compared to the number of receive antennas), and we are most interested in the case where the variance of this interfering signal increases (at a certain rate) with the transmit power.
+So far, we have studied the performance of integer-forcing under the standard MIMO channel model and found that it achieves outage rates close those of joint ML decoding as well as the same DMT.
+In this section, we show that integer-forcing architectures are also successful at dealing with a different kind of channel disturbance, namely external interference.
+As a motivating example, consider neighboring cell-sites in a cellular deployment \cite{ghhss10}.
+In this setting, each receiver will see a noisy linear combination of the signals from its desired users as well as interfering users from neighboring cells.

+We will assume that the interfering signal is low-dimensional (compared to the number of receive antennas), and will focus on the case where the variance of this interfering signal increases (at a certain rate) with the transmit power.
 We show that the integer-forcing architecture can be used to perform ``oblivious'' interference mitigation.
 By oblivious, we mean that the transmitter and receiver are unaware of the codebook of the interferer (if there is one).
 However, the receiver knows which subspace is occupied by the interference.
-By selecting equation coefficients in a direction that depends both on the interference space and on the channel matrix, the integer-forcing receiver reduces the impact of interference and attains a significant gain over traditional linear receivers.
-We will characterize the generalized degrees-of-freedom show that it matches that of the joint ML decoder.
+This is quite reasonable in the context of our motivating cellular example, as the receiver can estimate the interferers' effective channels via their pilot symbols.
+By selecting integer vectors in a direction that depends both on the interference space and on the channel matrix, the integer-forcing receiver reduces the impact of interference beyond what is possible using traditional linear receivers.
+We will characterize the generalized degrees-of-freedom and show that it matches that of the joint ML decoder.

 \begin{remark} Oblivious receivers have been thoroughly studied in the context of cellular systems \cite{ssps09} and distributed MIMO \cite{sss09}. \end{remark}